Comma: Diacritical usage

 The comma is used as a diacritic mark in Romanian under s (Ș, ș), and under t (Ț, ț).
 A cedilla is occasionally used instead of it, but this is technically incorrect.
 The symbol d̦ ('d with comma below') was used as part of the Romanian transitional alphabet (19th century) to indicate the sounds denoted by the Latin letter z or letters dz, where derived from a Cyrillic ѕ (ѕ, /dz/).
 The comma and the cedilla are both derivative of ʒ (a small cursive z) placed below the letter.
 From this standpoint alone, ș, ț, and d̦ could potentially be regarded as stand-ins for /sz/, /tz/, and /dz/ respectively.

 In Latvian, the comma is used on the letters ģ, ķ, ļ, ņ, and historically also ŗ, to indicate palatalization.
 Because the lowercase letter g has a descender, the comma is rotated 180° and placed over the letter.
 Although their Adobe glyph names are 'letter with comma', their names in the Unicode Standard are 'letter with a cedilla'.
 They were introduced to the Unicode standard before 1992 and, per Unicode Consortium policy, their names cannot be altered.
+In the late 1920s and 1930s, the Latgalian orthography used in Siberia used additional letters with comma: c̦, d̦, m̦, p̦, ș, ț, v̦, z̦.

 In Livonian, whose alphabet is based on a mixture of Latvian and Estonian alphabets, the comma is used on the letters ḑ, ļ, ņ, ŗ, ț to indicate palatalization in the same fashion as Latvian, except that Livonian uses ḑ and ț to represent the same palatal plosive phonemes which Latvian writes as ģ and ķ respectively.

 In Czech and Slovak, the diacritic in the characters ď, ť, and ľ resembles a superscript comma, but it is used instead of a caron because the letter has an ascender.
 Other ascender letters with carons, such as letters ȟ (used in Finnish Romani and Lakota) and ǩ (used in Skolt Sami), did not modify their carons to superscript commas.

 In 16th-century Guatemala, the archaic letter cuatrillo with a comma (Ꜯ and ꜯ) was used to write Mayan languages.